gomorpheus/morpheus-apidoc/source/includes/_cypher.md

 The *key* includes a *mount* prefix separated by a */*.
 For example, the key `secret/foo` uses the `secret` mount.

-##### Available Mountpoints
+##### Available mounts

-Keys can have different behaviors depending on the specified mountpoint.
+Keys can have different behaviors depending on the specified mount engine.

 Mount | Description | Example
 --------- | ------- | ---------
 password | Generates a secure password of specified character length in the key pattern (or 15) with symbols, numbers, upper case, and lower case letters (i.e. password/15/mypass generates a 15 character password). | password/15/mypass tfvars | This is a module to store a tfvars file for terraform. | tfvars/mytfvar secret | This is the standard secret module that stores a key/value in encrypted form.
-Capable of storing entire JSON object or a String. | secret/mysecret uuid | Returns a new UUID by key name when requested and stores the generated UUID by key name for a given lease timeout period. | uuid/autoMac1 key | Generates a Base 64 encoded AES Key of specified bit length in the key pattern (i.e. key/128/mykey generates a 128-bit key) | key/128/mykey
+Capable of storing entire JSON object or a String. | secret/foo uuid | Returns a new UUID by key name when requested and stores the generated UUID by key name for a given lease timeout period. | uuid/autoMac1 key | Generates a Base 64 encoded AES Key of specified bit length in the key pattern (i.e. key/128/mykey generates a 128-bit key) | key/128/mykey